 Urban Renovation in Shanghai and Guangzhou supports low-income families in order to improve their interior living environment.
 By partnering with companies, volunteers, and other organizations that are passionate about improving housing, HFH China is able to reduce the economic and mental pressure for families with urgent housing needs, so they can live with pride and dignity.
 HFH China’s Urban Renovation programs are an important part of our commitment to foster a caring society and raising awareness about housing issues that underserved groups face.

-Rural Reconstruction aims to provide safe, decent homes with proper sanitation facilities for low-income rural families in Guangdong, Guangxi, Yunnan and Sichuan.
-In an effort to provide a hand up and not a hand out, most Habitat partner families are provided with a no-interest, affordable loan to cover their construction costs.
+Rural Reconstruction aims to provide safe, decent homes with proper sanitation facilities for low-income rural families in Guangdong, and Sichuan.
+In an effort to provide a hand up and not a handout, most Habitat partner families are provided with a no-interest, affordable loan to cover their construction costs.
 As partner families repay their loan, these funds will be used to build more houses for families in need of safe, decent homes in China.

 In cases where home-partners are marginalized and lack resources to repay housing loans yet exhibit the need, ability and willingness to partner with us, HFH China pursues “Special Projects” that provide grants instead of loans.
 Many rural and minority communities also have no public space to gather and host traditional activities during their festive seasons such as competitions, singing and dancing.
 HFH China works with villagers to discuss the location and design of communal facilities to encourage ownership and management of the facilities.

 Global Village trips are short-term build trips to HFH China project sites which offer valuable educational experiences in a cross-cultural environment.
-Provinces such as Sichuan and Yunnan are increasingly popular destinations for locally-based and overseas Habitat volunteer teams.
+Province such as Sichuan is an increasingly popular destination for locally-based and overseas Habitat volunteer teams.